tphobe9312/docs/en/views/helpers/paginator.rst

 Loading Templates from a File
 -----------------------------

-When adding the PaginatorHelper in your controller, you can define the 'templates' setting to define a template file to load.
+When adding the PaginatorHelper in your view, you can define the 'templates' setting to define a template file to load.
 This allows you to customize multiple templates and keep your code DRY::